Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

 Just a few steps later we find ourselves at one of the most impressive places in the Salzburger Land: the Gipfelwelt 3000.
 Up here, everyday life feels infinitely far away.
 The air is crystal-clear, the views are boundless.
 From the Top of Salzburg platform, your gaze stretches across the vast Hohe Tauern mountains, with the mighty Grossglockner proudly piercing the sky.
 On particularly clear days, you can even spot the gentle hills of the Bavarian Alpine foothills on the horizon.

 Curious, we follow the path inside the mountain – into the Nationalpark Gallery.
-This 360-meter tunnel is far more than a passage; it feels like a journey into the very heart of the Alps.
-Illuminated panels and interactive stations tell stories of mountain formation, the forces of the glaciers, and the wildlife that survives in this harsh environment.
-At the end of the tunnel, we step out onto another platform – directly into the eternal ice.
-Snow crunches under our boots, and the silence is so intense that we instinctively begin to whisper.
+This 360-meter tunnel is much more than just a passageway: it feels like a journey into the heart of the Alps.
+Illuminated display boards and interactive stations tell of the formation of the mountains, the forces of the glaciers and the animals that live in this harsh world.

 Back inside, we take a break at the Cinema 3000.
 On a massive screen, spectacular nature footage unfolds – from roaring avalanches to delicate ice crystals – accompanied by atmospheric music that draws us even deeper into this alpine world.